lhochsz/twitterfeed/readme.md

 View the live app here: https://tweet-stream-ldh.herokuapp.com/

 ## About
-This is a live streaming app for Twitter.
-Users can search by a keyword for the latest tweets that match the search parameter.
+TweetStream is a live streaming app for Twitter.
+Users search by a keyword or hashtag for the latest tweets that match the search parameter.
+It's a great way to see what people all over the world are talking about on a topic that interests the user.

+The app makes use of web sockets from Socket.io to constantly push new Tweets into the browser.
+It runs on an Express server and accesses the Twitter Streaming API, which returns JSON data.
+The user does not need to be logged into Twitter to use the app.

 ## Quickstart
 **In Terminal**